kubesphere/website/content/en/docs/introduction/features.md

 You just need to upload your application binary package, and specify the image registry to which you want to push.
 The rest is exactly the same as S2I.

-For more information, see DevOps Administration.
+For more information, see [DevOps User Guide](../../devops-user-guide/).

 ## Istio-based Service Mesh